-The extensor retinaculum (ER), a transverse aponeurotic band made of superior and inferior components, covers the anterior ankle and foot.
-In most cases, the TAT passes beneath the extensor retinaculum, so the extensor retinaculum holds the TAT in place.
-In 25% of cases, however, the superficial and deep layers of the superior extensor retinaculum form a separate tunnel for the TAT.
-The synovial tendon sheath of the TAT extends from above the superior extensor retinaculum, inferiorly to the level of the talonavicular joint.
-The main synovial bursa is between the tendon and the cuneometatarsal joint as well as the medial cuneiform.
+The extensor retinaculum (ER), a transverse aponeurotic band comprised of superior and inferior components, covers the anterior ankle and foot.
+In most cases, the tibialis anterior tendon passes beneath the extensor retinaculum, so the extensor retinaculum holds the TAT in place.
+In 25% of cases, however, the superficial and deep layers of the superior extensor retinaculum form a separate tunnel for the tibialis anterior tendon.
+The synovial tendon sheath of the tibialis anterior tendon extends from above the superior extensor retinaculum, inferiorly to the level of the talonavicular joint.
+The main synovial bursa is between the tendon, the cuneometatarsal joint, and the medial cuneiform.

 The tibialis anterior (TA) is the strongest dorsiflexor of the foot.
 Dorsiflexion is critical to gait because this movement clears the foot off the ground during the swing phase.

-The tibialis anterior, due to its insertion on the medial foot, also supports the medial longitudinal arch of the foot.
-The medial arch is higher than the lateral arch and is formed by the following bones: calcaneus, talus, navicular, three cuneiforms, and first 3 metatarsals.
+Due to its insertion on the medial foot, the tibialis anterior also supports the medial longitudinal arch of the foot.
+The medial arch is higher than the lateral arch and is formed by the following bones: calcaneus, talus, navicular, three cuneiforms, and the first three metatarsals.

-The tibialis anterior muscle, a muscle of the lower limb, arises from the myotome of paraxial mesoderm (somites).
-At 4 gestational weeks, limb buds develop; by 8 weeks, the bones and muscle groups within the limbs are well-established.
+The tibialis anterior muscle, a lower limb muscle, arises from the myotome of the paraxial mesoderm (somites).
+At four gestational weeks, limb buds develop; by eight weeks, the bones and muscle groups within the limbs are well-established.

 Blood Supply and Lymphatics